Can you type at the speed of light? If you can, consider researching how to become a transcriptionist and monetize such skills.

 How Much Money Do Transcriptionists Make?

-According to Indeed, the average transcriptionist’s salary in the United States is $23 an hour.
+According to Indeed, the average transcriptionist’s salary in the United States is $26 an hour.
 Of course, beginners with little (or no) prior experience earn less than that ($11 an hour).

-The precise amount you can make working as an independent contractor depends on your niche, experience, typing speed, and available working hours.
+The amount you can make working as an independent contractor depends on your niche, experience, typing speed, and available working hours.

 General transcriptionists can earn up to $50,000 annually.
 Meanwhile, legal transcriptions earn over $60,000.